 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network

-Over-the-counter (OTC) allowance Covered in full up to \$150 allowance every
+Over-the-counter (OTC) allowance Covered in full up to S 100 allowance every

-The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount. accompany the naccomba Nations OTO
+The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount.

 No prior authorization required.
-You receive a quarterly allowance of \$150 per quarter to use towards plan-approved (non-prescription) medications, and/or health-related items at NationsOTC.
+You receive a quarterly allowance of \$100 per quarter to use towards plan-approved (non-prescription) medications, and/or health-related items at NationsOTC.
 OTC items include the following categories plus more (please visit the website below for all categories and items):

 Bath and shower safety, and fall prevention

 Cold, flu, sinus, and allergy

 Dental and denture care

 Diabetes care

 Digestive health

 Eye and ear care

 Feminine care

 First aid and medical supplies

 Foot care

 Hemorrhoidal preparations

 Home diagnostics, patient aids, and home health care

 Incontinence supplies

 Pain relief

 Personal care

 Rehabilitation, therapy and exercise

 Skin care

 Sleep aids

 Supports and braces

 Vitamins, minerals, and dietary supplements

 What you must pay when you get these services What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Over-the-counter (OTC) allowance (continued) You must use this benefit through NationsOTC.
-Order through the following: Online - visit NationsOTC.com/ PacificSource By Phone - call NationsOTC Member Experience Advisor at 877-281-8716 By Mail - fill out and return the order form in the NationsOTC/ PacificSource Grocery catalog Partial hospitalization services \$35 copay per visit 35% coinsurance When in-network: prior authorization is required for services.
+Order through the following: Online - visit NationsOTC.com/ PacificSource By Phone - call NationsOTC Member Experience Advisor at 877-281-8716 By Mail - fill out and return the order form in the NationsOTC/ PacificSource Grocery catalog Partial hospitalization services \$35 copay per visit 50% coinsurance When in-network: prior authorization is required for services.
 "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
-Physician/Practitioner services, including doctor's office visits • appropriate sections of penefit rules and limits.
-No prior authorization required except as noted below.
-Covered services include: visit, additional cost sh provided during your naring may apply, such ostic procedures and sts.
-Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location PCP Office: \$0 copay per visit Specialist Office: \$0 copay per visit 35% coinsurance When in-network: prior authorization may be required for surgery or treatment services.
+Physician/Practitioner services, • appropriate sections of including doctor's office visits No prior authorization required except as noted below.
+Covered services include: If other services are visit, additional cost shaboratory, diagno penefit rules and limits. provided during your naring may apply, such postic procedures and sts.
+Medically-necessary medical care PCP Office: 50% coinsurance or surgery services furnished in a physician's office, certified \$0 copay per visit ambulatory surgical center, hospital outpatient department, or any other location Specialist Office: \$0 copay per visit When in-network: prior authorization may be required for surgery or treatment services.
 In an ambulatory surgical center, hospital outpatient department, or any other location: See Outpatient surgery